Style Customize

 Usually websites will enable dark mode support in two ways:

-• Dynamically apply other dark mode color style by modifying the attributes and class of the dom root element (html or body).
+@mediaselector to automatically switch according to the device color mode status throughprefers-color-scheme - Dynamically apply other dark mode color style by modifying the attributes and class of the dom root element (

 If you enable Waline on the site of the first method, you only need to set dark to 'auto'.